 Perception of ECT

-We asked psychiatrists what they thought about ECT, they said it was “effective” and “life saving” and said “I’d have it”.
+NCMD asked psychiatrists what they thought about ECT.
+They said it was “effective”, “life saving”, and “I’d have it”.
 Members of the public (people who were walking on the Waggon Way around Newburn) had a different view.
-Many said that it caused “memory loss” was “barbaric” and “old-fashioned” and said “I wouldn’t want it for myself”.
-Others said things like “my dad had it” and were then more positive “gets you out of a dark place” and “amazing transformation”.
+Many said that it caused “memory loss”, was “barbaric” and “old-fashioned”, and “I wouldn’t want it for myself”.
+Others said things like “my dad had it” and were then more positive (“gets you out of a dark place” and “amazing transformation”).
 We realised that those people who were exposed to ECT were positive about it whereas those who hadn’t were wary.
-This is important because ECT is a remarkably effective treatment for depression and that stigma surrounding it means that some people aren’t having it when they probably should .
-As part of the Pint of Science https://pintofscience.co.uk/events/newcastle event we therefore talked about ECT.
-At the start of the evening the audience said it was a “Brutal” and “Scary” treatment of “Last Resort” after Nicol had finished talking, the audience said it was “underused” and “effective”.
+This is important because ECT is a remarkably effective treatment for depression and that stigma surrounding it means that some people aren’t having it when they probably should.
+As part of the Pint of Science event we therefore talked about ECT.
+At the start of the evening, the audience said it was a “Brutal” and “Scary” treatment of “Last Resort”.
+However, after Nicol had finished talking, the audience said it was “underused” and “effective”.